CloudDataPalina/Quality-of-Life-2025/README.md

 - **The Netherlands** stands out as a consistent top performer across all indexes
 - **The Hague (Netherlands)** ranks in the Top-3 both for Quality of Life and Health Care — highlighting its strong overall appeal and balance
-- **Middle Eastern cities** rank high in safety but not in quality of life
+- **Middle Eastern cities** rank high in safety.
+The data indicates that certain Middle Eastern cities perform well in safety, while other aspects of quality of life present opportunities for improvement.
 - **Taiwan and South Korea** lead in health care
 - Quality of life is a multi-factor concept — high safety doesn’t always mean high comfort